 Time to foam roll your quads.
 "Most of us are quadricep dominant, which leads to tightening of this large set of muscles.
 This dominance can cause kyphotic posture and tight hip flexors," Lester explains.
 "Rolling the quads can prevent stress on the knees and tightness in the hips helping to better your posture."
 To perform this move, lie down with the foam roller underneath you, and roll the tops of your legs up and down on the roller.

-If you're wondering which foam roller is best, this $10 version is simple and inexpensive.
+This $10 version is simple and inexpensive.
 It's great for beginners or people looking for the basics.

 The grooves in this roller are great for targeting trigger points and deep muscle tissue that’s been chronically tight.